-The Covenant of Common Trust is essential to the core of the Mission of Concord Academy.
+Common Trust is essential to the foundation of the Mission of Concord Academy.
 It is a belief that we as members of the community will be treated with respect and dignity in all of our interactions with each other.
 Affirmative Consent is an extension of that ideal: an understanding that students who choose to engage in sexual activity, being mindful of the potential risks, are doing so in a knowing, voluntary and mutual way regardless of sex, sexual orientation, gender identity or gender expression.

 Consent must be a verbal and positive response.
 Silence, lack of resistance, or pressuring someone until they say yes do not constitute consent.
 Consent cannot be given if someone is impaired by alcohol or other drugs, is asleep, or is under the age of 16 in the state of Massachusetts.
 Behavior agreed to on one occurrence does not count as consent for any future encounters.

-If a student has experienced or is aware of any sexual activity without consent they can speak with any adult on campus who will then be in contact with the director of health services.
+If a student has experienced or is aware of any sexual activity without consent, can speak with any adult on campus who will then be in contact with the director of health services.
 The school is a mandated reporter under Massachusetts State Law and will report all inappropriate sexual behavior to the Department of Children and Families (DCF).